• Gluten-Free Recipes

 Jump to Recipe Print Recipe

-This beautiful strawberry cocktail—aka strawberry fizz—can be served with or without gin and is gorgeously colored and flavored by loads of fresh strawberries!
+This beautiful strawberry cocktail can be served with or without alcohol and is gorgeously colored and flavored by loads of fresh strawberries!
 Enjoy this drink as a refreshing summer mock/cocktail spiked with fresh mint or basil from the garden.

-This version of a classic gin fizz puts a berry spin on things and swaps egg white for pretty in pink strawberry puree.
-This is a refreshing drink that's spiked with gin and fresh lime juice and finished with a splash of bubbly seltzer or sparkling water for effervescence.
+This strawberry cocktail is the ultimate summer sip!
+Pretty in pink strawberry puree is the base of this refreshing drink that's spiked with gin and fresh lemon juice, then finished with a splash of bubbly soda or sparkling water for effervescence.

 You can easily make this strawberry drink into an alcohol-free mocktail or serve it as a punch at a spring party.
 Fresh mint leaves are a perfect garnish, or try basil for a summery twist.
-It's so easy to make and makes the most of fruit season.
-I know you will love it!
-Try a rhubarb gin and tonic or a cranberry margarita next!
+It's so easy to make and makes the most of the fruit season.
+Try a rhubarb gin and tonic, cranberry margarita, or homemade lemonade next!

 Jump to: